skyvers/Aged-care/readme.md

 | Admission Date | Date       |
 | Facility Name  | Associtate |

-Now, we will create a Patient document and add attributes in Patient document in next few steps.
+Now, we will create a Resident document and add attributes in Resident document in next few steps.

 - Click on Data Design to add the Documents